liuyejia/starter-hugo-academic/content/publication/Rain++/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *International Conference on Very Large Databases* 2022
+publication: In *Proceedings of the 2022 International Conference on Management of Data (SIGMOD)* 2022
-publication_short: In *VLDB*
+publication_short: In *SIGMOD* 2022

 # Display this page in the Featured widget?
 featured: true